khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-using.md

 Additional considerations:

 1. Dynamic vs. static: Feedback is often dynamic and changing, while status tends to be more static, changing only when the underlying state changes.
 1. Context: Consider the broader context of the user interface.
-Status tokens are often used within components or alongside specific elements, while feedback might appear separately or overlay other content.
+Status is often used within components or alongside specific elements, while feedback might appear separately or overlay other content.
 1. Combination use: In some cases, you might use both status and feedback design tokens together.
-For example, a status design tokens to show the current state of a CI/CD pipeline, with feedback design tokens to communicate that a merged result pipeline has failed.
+For example, status design tokens to show the current state of a CI/CD pipeline, with feedback design tokens to communicate that a merged result pipeline has failed.
-1. Active processes: For ongoing processes (like 'In Progress' or 'Syncing'), consider using status tokens, as these represent the current state even though they're dynamic.
+1. Active processes: For ongoing processes (like 'in progress' or 'syncing'), consider using status, as these represent the current state even though they're dynamic.

 When in doubt, consider whether the information represents the current state of something (status) or is communicating a change or the result of an event (feedback).
 Remember that the primary goal is to provide clear, consistent, and meaningful information to the user in the context of GitLab.